hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 help system is part of the console

 [11:40:12](#1675856412574aWwIN:gitter.im) <piotrbajdek (Piotr Bajdek)>:
 It appears to work fine in the console but there are multiple issues trying to compile it...
-I'll wait for the implementation of `caret` for `area` or perhaps give a try another programming language. í ½í¸­
+I'll wait for the implementation of `caret` for `area` or perhaps give a try another programming language. ğŸ˜­

 [11:42:25](#1675856545575emQGg:gitter.im) <piotrbajdek (Piotr Bajdek)>:
 I can't expect the users to install the Red interpreter on their systems.